Tatsuya-Nonogaki/export-ADData/README.md

 ---

-##### -NoUsersContainer
+##### -NoUsersContainer and -NoForceUsersContainer

 By default, user or group objects imported directly under the domain root (with no OU) are placed in the domain's default container (`CN=Users,DC=...`).
 If you specify `-NoUsersContainer`, such objects are instead created directly under the domain root (`DC=...`).

-**This applies in all situations:**
-- When importing objects originally with no OU (exported from domain root).
-- When `-TrimOU` results in no OU remaining in the target DN.
+If you specify `-NoForceUsersContainer`, objects are imported exactly as their DN dictates:
+- If the DN was originally directly under the domain root, it is imported there.
+- If the DN was originally under the Users container, it remains in Users.

 **Precautions:**
-- Source DNs in the `CN=Users` container (which only occurs directly above the DC-root) are treated the same way.
+- These parameters are **mutually exclusive**; you must specify only one or neither.
 - Placing users or groups directly under the domain root is valid but not recommended for most environments.
-- Some tools/scripts may not expect user/group objects directly under the DC-root.
-- Use this option only if you are sure this is what you want.
+- Use these options only if you are sure this is what you want.

+---

+#### Password Handling and Account Enablement

+If you want to set a password for any users, add a `"Password"` column to the User CSV (not present in the original export) and put the password in plain text.
+**Do note password is required to restore the "Enabled" flag of the account during import.**
+If password is absent for a user, the account will be created but remain disabled.

 ---